Ensure your loved ones have the powers they need to manage your affairs, with power of attorney support from Brockbanks.

-No-one wants to imagine the worst happening to them, but failing to plan for the future could make things very tricky for the people closest to you.
-If you or a loved one was found to Lack Mental Capacity, you would no longer be able to make decisions for yourself.
-This could place friends or relatives in a very awkward situation.
+No-one wants to imagine the worst happening to them.
+However, failing to plan for the future could make things very tricky for the people closest to you.
+If you or a loved one loses mental capacity without a power of attorney agreement in place, the people you trust may not be able to make important decisions.

 Lasting Powers of Attorney (LPA)

-These are legal documents that allow you (the ‘donor’) to appoint one or more people (known as ‘attorneys’) to help you make decisions or to make decisions on your behalf if a situation was to arise where you were unable.
-In order to make an LPA, you must be 18 or over and be deemed to have mental capacity.
-In some cases it is necessary to ask a third party such as your GP to confirm this.
+These are legal documents that allow you (the ‘donor’) to appoint one or more people (known as ‘attorneys’).
+These attorneys are here to help you make decisions or to make decisions on your behalf if you were unable to.
+To make an LPA, you must be 18 or over and be deemed to have mental capacity.
+In some cases, it may be necessary for you to ask a third party such as your GP to confirm this.

 There are 2 types of LPA, and you can make one or both: